invisiblek/mata_docs/index.rst

 -  Bootloader can be unlocked via ``fastboot flashing unlock`` THIS WILL WIPE YOUR DATA

--  You probably want to ``fastboot flashing unlock_critical`` while you’re at it.
+-  It is important you also ``fastboot flashing unlock_critical``.
 This allows updating firmware partitions through fastboot.
+Failure to do so has caused issues for users attempting to revert to stock.

-.. _header-n4936:
+.. _header-n5891:

 Working with A/B Partitioning
 =============================